touchtt/p53dModelViewer/_projects/stlView_CompassRose/p5project.md

 ## {%highlight yaml %}

-Stunning in both Sterling Silver and 14k gold, this spinner is sure to turn heads.
+Stunning in Sterling Silver and 14k gold, this spinner is sure to turn heads.

 {%endhighlight%}